Joint Event by Goethe Institute and TIU’s ELT Department

 1. Agreement on the Need for a Unified Kurdish Language Textbook

-Participants reached consensus on developing a standardized Kurdish textbook for non-native speakers that aligns with international language-teaching frameworks.
-This textbook will incorporate communicative, learner-centered approaches inspired by successful foreign language teaching models.
+• Participants reached consensus on developing a standardized Kurdish textbook for non-native speakers

 2. Identification of Core Curriculum Principles

-Inclusion of the all four language skills: listening, speaking, reading, and writing
+• Inclusion of all four language skills: listening, speaking, reading, and writing

-The event laid the foundation for deeper collaboration between TIU and German institutions.
-This supports sustainable educational development and aligns with SDG 17 (Partnerships for the Goals).
+• The event laid the foundation for deeper collaboration between TIU and German institutions

-Participants reiterated the importance of inclusive language access, emphasizing that improving Kurdish language teaching contributes significantly to SDG 10 (Reduced Inequalities) by helping non-Kurdish residents integrate into social, academic, and professional life.
+• Improving Kurdish language teaching contributes significantly to SDG 10 (Reduced Inequalities) by helping non-Kurdish residents integrate into social, academic, and professional life

-The workshop strengthened TIU’s role in promoting SDG 4 (Quality Education) by fostering research-informed, innovative language teaching practices that benefit both educators and learners.
+• The workshop strengthened TIU’s role in promoting SDG 4 (Quality Education)

 Looking Ahead